1029chris/im-making-a-game/README.md

 # I'm Making a Game
 I'm learning to make a game with Love2D.
 I hope it goes well!
 I haven't done much yet, much more work needs to be done!
 Like I said, I'm still learning!
-This will probably be buggy. 'm not sure if this project will go anywhere, but it will be a great learning experience!
+This will probably be buggy.
+I'm not sure if this project will go anywhere, but it will be a great learning experience!